gMpHSpLB/GitOps-Platform-Engineering-ArgoCD/README-ArgoCD.md

-# Project:
-### Operating a Production ArgoCD Instance with Application Lifecycle Management
+## Operating a Production ArgoCD Instance with Application Lifecycle Management

 ## The ArgoCD architecture
 ```console